 Drink More than You Think You Need

 Staying properly hydrated is extremely important when you’re older.
 Dehydration increases the risk of things like heat stroke, heart failure, and urinary tract infections, among others.
-It can also affect things like joint health and your mobility.
+It can also affect things like joint health and mobility.
+Know some helpful health Tips for your healthy lifestyle just go on ehaa jaa lifestyle login

 The worst part in all of this is that many people start losing their sense of thirst as they age, which makes it difficult to gauge whether they need hydrating or not.
 The only solution to this is to keep a strict drinking schedule and drink water throughout the day.